Chemistry (OCR A)

 3: Unified Chemistry: Written exam covering all modules 1 to 6, 1 hour 30 mins, 26% of A Level

 Practical endorsement: non-exam assessment that is reported separately to the A Level grade.

-Minimum Entry Requirements: 5 GCSEs at grade 5 or above, including grade 6/6 in Double Science or grade 6 in Chemistry as a separate science.
-Due to the increased mathematical emphasis of the new courses we also require Mathematics GCSE grade 6.
+Minimum Entry Requirements: Five GCSEs at Grade 5 or above, including Grade 6/6 in Double Science or Grade 6 in two separate sciences including Chemistry.
+Due to the increased mathematical emphasis of the course we also require GCSE Mathematics Grade 6.